google/openhtf/docs/event_sequence.md

 ### Subtests

-`Subtest`s are Phase Sequences what allow phases to exit early, but continue on with other phases.
-A phase can indicate this by returning `htf.PhaseResult.FAIL_SUBTEST`.
+`Subtest`s are Phase Sequences that allow phases to exit early, but continue on with other phases.
+A phase can indicate this by returning `htf.PhaseResult.FAIL_SUBTEST` or with a checkpoint with that result as its action.
 The details of subtests are included in the output test record.

+The rest of the phases in a subtest after the failing node will be processed as:

+* Phase descriptors are all skipped.
+* Branches are not run at all, as though their condition was evaluated as false.
+* Groups entered after the failing node are entirely skipped, including their `teardown` sequences.
+* Groups with the failing node in its `main` sequence will skip the rest of the `main` sequence, but will run the teardown phases.
+* Groups with the failing node in its `setup` sequence will skip the rest of the setup phases and will record skips for the `main` and `teardown` sequences.
+* Groups with the failing node in its `teardown` sequence will still run the rest of the `teardown` sequence.
+* Sequences are recursively processed by these same rules.

 Phase group teardowns are run properly when nested in a subtest.